ocean-onion/BDCraft-maybe/clean_docs/economy/market.md

 Markets can control who can trade with collectors through the Permissions tab:
 - Public: Anyone can trade with the market's collectors
-- Associates: Only the market founder and associates can trade
+- Associates: Only the market owner and associates can trade
-- Founder Only: Only the market founder can trade
+- Owner Only: Only the market owner can trade

 ## Administration